jimratliff/GenoMac-user/README.md

 Be aware, however, that rerunning the Hypervisor will reset the values of at most only those settings that GenoMac-user addresses.
 If the user changed a setting on which GenoMac-user takes no action, rerunning Hypervisor will not reverse the user’s experimentation/mistake.

 There is an additional nuance if the setting a particular experimentally or inadvertently modified falls into the PERM category rather than the SESH category.
 A PERM-category setting is typically implemented by GenoMac-user *only the first time* that user account runs the Hypervisor.
 (SESH-category settings are implemented *every* time the Hypervisor is run.)
-In order to coerce the Hypervisor to reimplement a PERM-category setting, this user would need to manually delete the corresponding PERM-state file.[^DELETE_PERM_STATE_FILE_FOR_SETTING] (**TODO** Reference forthcoming discussion below.)
+In order to coerce the Hypervisor to reimplement a PERM-category setting, this user would need to manually delete the corresponding PERM-state file.[^DELETE_PERM_STATE_FILE_FOR_SETTING] (See the [later discussion](#settings-are-distinguished-on-two-dimensions-between-a-purely-bootstrap-vis-%C3%A0-vis-idempotent-and-b-normally-performed-only-once-perm-vis-%C3%A0-vis-performed-every-complete-run-of-hypervisor-sesh) of this distinction.)

 [^DELETE_PERM_STATE_FILE_FOR_SETTING]: A user’s state files for GenoMac-user are stored in the user’s home directory at `~/.genomac-user-state`.
 Deleting a PERM state file in effect gives Hypervisor amnesia that it had ever implemented this setting for this user.
 Hence, the next time this user runs Hypervisor, it will implement this setting anew.

 ## Appendices

 ### Settings are distinguished on two dimensions: between (a) purely bootstrap vis-à-vis idempotent and (b) normally performed only once (PERM) vis-à-vis performed every complete run of Hypervisor (SESH)

 GenoMac-user’s Hypervisor is intended to run completely through from start to finish a first time to initialize the configuration of a user’s account directory.
 It can then be rerun completely at later times *only as needed*.

 #### Purely bootstrap vis-à-vis idempotent, maintenance settings
-A *purely bootstrap* operation is one that makes sense only being performed exactly once, as a startup configuration setup.
+A *purely bootstrap* operation is one that typically makes sense being performed exactly once, as a startup configuration setup.
 Examples:
 - cloning this repo to the user’s local home directory
 - creating a full set of 15 additional Mission Control Spaces[^MISSION_CONTROL_ADDITIONAL_SPACES_INTERACTIVE]
 - implementing settings that provide a starting point from which the user is free to modify without fear that those subsequent changes would be overridden by a later maintenance step, such as the initial configuration of the Dock or a toolbar of an app.

 [^MISSION_CONTROL_ADDITIONAL_SPACES_INTERACTIVE]: The Hypervisor interactively guides the user to create 15 additional Mission Control Spaces (to achieve the maximum allowed of 16) using `interactive_create_mission_control_spaces()` in `scripts/settings/interactive_create_mission_control_spaces.sh`.
 You can, of course, adjust that guidance to your preferences.

-A *maintenance* operation is an idempotent operation that—in addition to a bootstrapping role to establish an initial configuration—is intended to *enforce* a setting over time.
+In contrast, a *maintenance* operation is an idempotent operation that—in addition to a bootstrapping role to establish an initial configuration—is intended to *enforce* a setting over time.

-Most of the operations in GenoMac-user are also bootstrap operations, but not purely so, because they are also maintenance operations.
+Most of the operations in GenoMac-user are bootstrap operations, but not purely so, because they are also maintenance operations.
 Sucn an operation establishes a setting the first time the script is run for the user (acting as a bootstrap operation) but the same script also enforces that setting on subsequent maintenance runs.

 #### Operations (a) normally performed only once (PERM) vis-à-vis (b) performed every complete run of Hypervisor (SESH)
 Project GenoMac-user does *not* require *regular* maintenance but rather only *occasional* maintenance, i.e., in response to a particular occasion that compels maintenance.
 Once you’ve configured a particular user account the first time, that should do it—*unless something changes*.
 See [When to run the Hypervisor for occasional maintenance](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#when-to-run-the-hypervisor-for-occasional-maintenance) for a discussion of what kinds of changes warrant some kind of action on your part.